Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/combobox.md

 <ribbon:ComboBox Width="140" ImageSourceSmall="/Images/Find16.png" Label="Find" KeyTipAccessText="F" />
 ```

-This code shows how to prototype this control in in XAML but by also using a ribbon command to set up its user interface:
+This code shows how to prototype this control in XAML but by also using a ribbon command to set up its user interface:

 ```xaml
 <ribbon:ComboBox Width="140" Command="ApplicationCommands.Find" KeyTipAccessText="F" />